dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment4.md

 - `args`: the training arguments you defined above;
 - `train_dataset`: the `train` section of your tokenized `Dataset`;
 - `eval_dataset`: the `eval` section of your tokenized `Dataset`;
-- `compute_metrics`: the evaluation helper function you defined.
+- `compute_metrics`: the evaluation helper function you defined above.

 Run the fine-tuning process by calling `train()` on your `Trainer`.
 This will train for the specified number of epochs, computing loss and accuracy after each epoch.